Initiation exercises

 You must understand that the key to mastering matter is in concentration.

-See also: Man's transformation and spiritualization: by practicing initiation exercices through conscious choice and free will, using the consciousness soul, Man causes a purifying transformation by which the astral, etheric and physical bodies are transformed into the spirit self, life spirit, and spirit man higher principles.
+See also: Man's transformation and spiritualization: by practicing initiation exercices through conscious choice and free will, using the consciousness soul, Man causes a purifying transformation by which the astral, etheric and physical bodies are transformed into the spirit-self, life-spirit, and spirit-man higher principles of Man's higher triad.

-One could also say this is finding the balanced way between luciferic and ahrimanic elements in one's soul constitution.
+One could also say this is finding the balanced way between luciferic (air-fire) and ahrimanic (earth-water) elements in one's soul constitution; see also Human character - the I and threefold soul

 Books on this topic